-- □ Bulk containers (with exception of the silos) and piping used with raw materials are constructed of compatible materials and are stored inside, under cover; - □ Roofing over process, shipping, and material storage areas prevent contact with storm water; - □ Drainage ditches and culverts are maintained to provide adequate storm water flow to prevent erosion or ponding on site; - □ Vegetated areas of the site will be maintained to prevent erosion; - ☐ The site is excavated, graded, and contoured in a way to minimize erosion from storm water and direct storm water to the designated outfalls; - ☐ Impervious areas have been minimized to help reduce runoff and improve water quality of storm water leaving the site; - □ Routine monthly site inspections per the requirements of the Industrial Storm Water General Permit, as well as the annual evaluations, are conducted to evaluate exposed materials and the effectiveness of the management practices; - □ Drums and containers of fluids are properly labeled and kept closed and within containment when not in use: - □ Site vehicles and equipment are routinely inspected for any fluid leaks as part of the facility's preventive maintenance program;
+- Roofing over some process and shipping areas prevent contact with storm water; - □ Drainage ditches and culverts are maintained to provide adequate storm water flow to prevent erosion or ponding on site; - □ Vegetated areas of the site will be maintained to prevent erosion; - ☐ The site is excavated, graded, and contoured in a way to minimize erosion from storm water and direct storm water to the designated outfalls; - ☐ Impervious areas have been minimized to help reduce runoff and improve water quality of storm water leaving the site; - □ Routine monthly site inspections per the requirements of the Industrial Storm Water General Permit, as well as the annual evaluations, are conducted to evaluate exposed materials and the effectiveness of the management practices;

-Equipment maintenance is conducted indoors or under cover when feasible and equipment is not washed down using chemicals or detergents outdoors;

-- □ Leaks and spills will be cleaned up as soon as possible using dry methods such as absorbent materials (i.e., oil-dri, absorbent pads, etc.).
-Spill kits are kept in critical locations to provide quick response to spills; - □ Employee training is provided at a minimum every calendar year to inform facility personnel about potential sources of contamination at the facility and best management practices for reducing or eliminating storm water pollution; - ☐ Materials spilled during transfer and storage areas will be inspected and cleaned up as soon as practical; and - □ Routine facility housekeeping is performed to cleanup site areas and to remove debris and other miscellaneous trash from the facility.
-See Section 6.1 for additional housekeeping practices.

-5.3 List of Significant Spills or Leaks

-Significant spills or leaks are defined by federal regulations as a release within a 24-hour period of a hazardous substance or oil in an amount equal to, or in excess of, a reportable quantity listed in 40 CFR Part 117 and 40 CFR Part 302.
-Regardless of whether spills or leaks are considered significant, a log of all spills and leaks is maintained in the Monthly Spill & Leak Log found in Appendix C.

-SITE SPILL HISTORY YES NO Have any materials been spilled, leaked, or otherwise accidentally released in significant quantities to storm water drains or ditches in the past five (5) years?
-If "yes", provide a description of such spills below. \boxtimes
+For containers, equipment, and transfer areas containing oil, the facility will comply with the site-specific Spill Prevention Control and Countermeasure (SPCC) Plan, if required, which includes monthly inspections and secondary containment requirements; Drums and containers of fluids are properly labeled and kept closed and within containment when not in use; Site vehicles and equipment are routinely inspected for any fluid leaks as part of the facility's preventive maintenance program; Equipment maintenance is conducted indoors or under cover when feasible and eq washed down using chemicals or detergents outdoors; uipment is not Leaks and spills will be cleaned up as soon as possible using dry methods such as absorbent materials (i.e., oil-dri, absorbent pads, etc.).
+Spill kits are kept in critical locations to provide quick response to spills; ■ Employee training is provided at a minimum every calendar year to inform facility personnel about potential sources of contamination at the facility and best management practices for reducing or eliminating storm water pollution; Materials spilled during transfer and storage areas will be inspected and cleaned up as soon as practical; and Routine facility housekeeping is performed to cleanup site areas and to remove debris and other miscellaneous trash from the facility.
+See Section 6.1 for additional housekeeping practices. ☐ The retention ponds are regularly inspected and maintained as originally designed.
+5.3 5.3 List of Significant Spills or Leaks Significant spills or leaks are defined by federal regulations as a release within a 24-hour period of a hazardous substance or oil in an amount equal to, or in excess of, a reportable quantity listed in 40 CFR Part 117 and 40 CFR Part 302.
+Regardless of whether spills or leaks are considered significant, a log of all spills and leaks is maintained in the Monthly Spill & Leak Log found in Appendix C. SITE SPILL HISTORY YES NO Have any materials been spilled, leaked, or otherwise accidentally released in significant quantities to storm water drains or ditches in the past five (5) years?
+If "yes", provide a description of such spills below. \boxtimes collected as required by the Industrial Storm Water General Permit.

+As of the date of this Plan, no storm water sampling has been conducted.
+However, jar test samples will be

-5.4 Summary of Existing Storm Water Sampling Data
+Summary of Existing Storm Water Sampling Data